By the end of the nineteen-twenties, a group of high school students

 for our 60th anniversary, we got a steam locomotive BR 24.
 Finally on our system,

-is a model of the SVT 04.5.
 Other historic models of steam, diesel and electric locomotives,

 built by members of the association, were retrofitted and worked for the 2-wire DC system.